LMD-nat/quebs-cv/README.md

 License: [LPPL v1.3c](http://www.latex-project.org/lppl)

-Credit to Sean Devine for helping me write and create my first CV in markdown!

-## Step one to a Quebs French CV
+## Setup
-Create and R project with the .md file, a headshot photo (optional), and the .cls file.
+Create an R project with the .md file, a headshot photo (optional), and the .cls file.

 You will need to download the vitae, tinytex, and tibble packages from R. You might also need to download [LaTexiT](https://download.cnet.com/LaTeXiT/3000-2053_4-66890.html)